 The main work of this paper is to study residual interactions ($\delta V_{1p-1n}$).
-Before us there are many people using artificial networks in nuclear physics.
-In our paper, we use BP neural network to build description and prediction models based on odd-A nuclei and even-A nuclei residual interaction.
-We then describe and predict nuclear masses using residual interaction combined with experimental values.
-Although the mass of the deviation is too large, it does not affect the overall description and prediction effect.
+Previously, many researchers were using artificial networks in nuclear physics.
+In our paper, we proposed use BP neural network method to build description and prediction models based residual interactions (odd-A nuclei and even-A nuclei, respectively).
+We then describe and predict nuclear masses using the residual interaction combined with experimental values.
+Although the deviation of some nuclear masses larger than is desired, it does not affect the overall description and prediction effect.

-In this paper, our calculated values based on BP neural network are in good agreement with the experimental data.
-At the same time, the residual interaction of odd-A nuclei is statistically good.
-Therefore, the RMSD of odd-A nuclei is less than even-A nuclei when describing the known nuclear mass.
-As shown in Table 2 and table 3, the predicted values based on AME2003 (AME2012) are close to the experimental values in AME2012 and AME2016 (AME2016), and some of the deviations between predicted values and experimental values are only tens of keV.
-In summary: BP neural network can better describe and predict the residual interaction, and can better describe the AME database (AME2003, AME2012, AME2016) and predict the nuclear quality.

-When using BP neural network for data fitting, as long as we select the appropriate network structure, we can get a better fitting curve and meet the requirements of different users.
-In this paper, BP neural network is suitable for medium and long term prediction.
-It has the advantages of fast calculation speed, high precision and strong non-linear fitting ability, which reduces the errors in describing and predicting the nuclear mass.
-In addition, the number of nuclei involved in describing and predicting nuclear mass formula is 3, and the accuracy of the extrapolation method can be improved with the smaller number of nuclei involved ${[43]}$.
-Due to it can not participate in the prediction process, the algorithm is incomplete and so on, so these factors can lead to the deviation.
+When using BP neural network method for data fitting, as long as we select an appropriate network structure, we can obtain a better fitting curve and meet the requirements of different users.
+The BP neural network method in this paper is suitable for medium and long term prediction.
+It has the advantages of fast calculation speed, high precision and strong nonlinear fitting ability, which the nuclear masses studied in a larger region without increasing the deviation in describing and predicting nuclear masses.
+Because it cannot participate in the prediction process, the algorithm is incomplete, these factors can lead to deviation.
+Our predicted values of some unknown masses will be useful in future studies.
 The more precise residual interactions, the more accurate nuclear masses will be obtained.